Main Western railway line: History

+With revised methods of working long distance freight trains reducing locomotive changes on-route, usage of electric locomotives began to change in March 1998.
+In February 2002, the NSW government owned Freightcorp and Commonwealth government owned National Rail, were purchased by a consortium of the Lang Corporation and Toll Holdings, leading to the formation of a private company trading as Pacific National.
+By the middle of June there were only seven 86 class units remaining in service.
+It was decided by this company that these remaining electric locomotives were surplus to requirements and all were withdrawn from service on 30th June 2002.
+Sunday 30 June saw the last freight train to use these locomotives, being CA16 from Clarence Colliery to Inner Harbour hauled by 8628, 8627, 8607 and 8606.
+The last locomotives available for service were 8641 and 8646 which were held at Enfield into early July.
+Since then, goods trains over the Blue Mountains are now exclusively diesel hauled, with the only electric trains being passenger services using double deck interurban cars.

 By 1980, quadruplication of the track between Blacktown and St Marys was completed.
 With the introduction of the XPT, the tracks between Blacktown & St Marys were authorised for 160 km/h XPT track speeds by the State Rail Authority in 1982.
 These speeds were subsequently reduced to 115 km/h (equal to the prior non-XPT speeds) due to signalling deficiencies (related to emergency trip-braking at high speeds) being discovered in 2006 by CityRail engineers.
 The deficiencies were not addressed with the introduction of ATP in 2021 and the lowered-speeds were permanently programmed into the new system.

 In the 1990s the operator of interstate freight, the National Rail Corporation, made the decision to divert Sydney- Perth traffic from the Blue Mountains section, to travel via the Main South line to Cootamundra, and then via the cross country line to Parkes.
 This resulted in reduced goods traffic and subsequent reduction of the line between Wallerawang and Tarana from double to single track.
 Significant flooding saw the line cut between Nyngan and Bourke in April 1989, and the army destroyed a section of track north of Nyngan to relieve flood waters surrounding the town.
 It was not financially viable to repair and maintain the line, and the line was thus abandoned between Nyngan and Bourke.